DavidWindham/ReactPythonUserAuthExample/README.md

-# An example of a React app with Python's Flask powering the backend
+# React app with Flask delivering JWT for user auth

 * JWT implementation
 * Automatic Access Token refresh with a wrapper for axios